RobertL31/fuddly/docs/source/data_makers.rst

   :class:`fuddly.framework.generic_data_makers.d_shallow_copy`

 .. note:: Random seeds are generally set while loading the data
           model.
-This disruptor enables you to reset the seeds for the input data.
+This operator enables you to reset the seeds for the input data.